-Avoid long gaps between breastfeeds or expressing.
-(NHS Choices, 2016a; International Breastfeeding Centre 2017; Healthy WA, 2018)
+- Avoid long gaps between breastfeeds or expressing.

 Milk blisters or blebs

-A red, swollen area on one breast (usually not both) that can feel hot and painful when you touch it.
+- A swollen, red or darker area (depending on skin colour), usually on one breast, that can feel hot and painful when you touch it.

-Flu-like symptoms like aches, a fever, chills or tiredness.
+- Flu-like symptoms, such as aches, a fever, chills or tiredness.

-For more information on continuing to breastfeed with and treating mastitis, take a look at this article: Mastitis
+As well as trying the above suggestions, your GP might prescribe antibiotics (Jahanfar et al, 2013).
+For more information on continuing to breastfeed with, and treating, mastitis, take a look at this article.

 You might find attending one of our Early Days groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.